CSI3374-SPM/un-scorecard-rn/README.md

 This app was bootstraped with [Expo](https://expo.io), using the React Navigation Template with [TypeScript](https://www.typescriptlang.org).

+- Start PostgreSQL with the user specified in the `config.py` file and run the `up.sql` file in your psql shell.
+These files are found in the API repository.
+- Run the [Python API](https://github.com/mwfendt/UN_Scorecard) on your local machine.
+- Run the [Visualization Web App](https://github.com/CSI3374-SPM/un-scorecard-visualization) on your local machine with `yarn install` and then `yarn dev`
+- Run `yarn install` to install the depencies required to run the scripts mentioned below.

 ### Available scripts:

 - `yarn start [--android | --ios | --web]`